top of page

 Personal data collected through offline interactions may be processed for the following purposes:

-• Providing event invitations, updates, and follow-up details.
+• Providing event invitations, updates, and follow-up information

 3. The Recipients of the Personal Data